What to Do When Your Child Says: "I'm Gay"

-You have just learned that your child is gay, lesbian, or transgendered.
-You're experiencing self-blame ("Did I do something wrong?"), grief ("The child I thought I knew and loved no longer exists!"), worry ("Will my child be beaten?
-Discriminated against?
-Get AIDS?") religious confusion ("Is my child damned to spend eternity in hell?") and stigma ("What will people think of my child?
-Of me?")
+When parents learn that their child is gay, lesbian, bisexual, or transgender, they can experience a range of emotions.
+That could include self-blame ("Did I do something wrong?"), grief ("The child I thought I knew and loved no longer exists."), worry ("Will my child be discriminated against?
+Get AIDS?"), religious confusion ("Is my child damned to spend eternity in hell?"), and stigma ("What will people think of my child?
+Of me?").

-Conversely, you might also be experiencing relief ("Now I know what's been bothering my child for all these months/years!")
+Conversely, they might also be experiencing relief ("Now I know what's been bothering my child for all these years!").

-Or-- like most parents--some combination of these feelings.
+Or, like most parents, they may experience combination of these feelings.

 So now what should you do?